Download the full-color booklets, list of species, and frequently asked questions related to the Part 575 Prohibited and Regulated species.

 When will the regulations be implemented?

-The final regulations (or a summary) were published in the State Register September 10, 2014, they become effective 6 months thereafter.
+The final regulations (or a summary) were published in the State Register September 10, 2014, they became effective 6 months thereafter.

 What is the difference between prohibited and regulated invasive species?